Ivy0789/The_Schism/README.md

 ## Rooms and Movement

 Room persistence can be implemented to afford the ability scale and change rooms as needed without modifying code.
-This uses JSON to create the conditions that will populate the Room class, which is then converted to a nested dictionary.
-These dictionaries can then be queried to determine location, enemy, item,ect, as the player moves through the rooms.
+The Schism uses JSON files, each named with the room number and each containing a dictionary of room values.
+The JSON is loaded from file, then matched against the Room class and returned as an object that can be queried to determine location, enemy, item,ect, as the player moves through the rooms.
 See the supplemental documentation - Room Movement Logic.pdf

 ## Items & Inventory